-With the NYSE BQT market data product, NYSE American and its affiliates compete head to head with the Nasdaq Basic 10 and Cboe One Feed 11 market data products.
-Similar to those market data products, NYSE BQT, which was established in 2014,12 consists of certain elements from NYSE American BBO and NYSE American Trades as well as from market data products from the Exchange's affiliates, NYSE, NYSE Arca, NYSE National, Inc. ("NYSE National") 13 and NYSE Chicago ("NYSE Chicago").14 Similar to both Nasdaq Basic and the Cboe One Feed, NYSE BQT provides investors with a unified view of comprehensive last sale and BBO data in all Tape A, B, and C securities that trade on the Exchange, NYSE, NYSE Arca, NYSE National and NYSE Chicago.
-Also, similar to Nasdaq Basic and the Cboe One Feed, NYSE BQT is not intended to be used for purposes of making orderrouting or trading decisions, but rather, provides indicative prices for Tape A, B, and C securities.15 subscribers must also subscribe to, and pay applicable fees for NYSE American BBO, NYSE American Trades, NYSE BBO, NYSE Trades, NYSE Arca BBO, NYSE Arca Trades, NYSE National BBO, NYSE National Trades, NYSE Chicago BBO and NYSE Chicago Trades.
-Thus, the charges for NYSE BQT are the \$250 Access Fee for NYSE BQT, plus a \$1,500 access fee for each of NYSE BBO and NYSE Trades, plus a \$750 access fee for each of NYSE Arca BBO and NYSE Arca Trades, $^{18}$ plus a \$750 access fee for each of NYSE American BBO and NYSE American Trades, 19 for a total of \$6,250 (\$250 + \$3,000 + \$1,500 + \$1,500).18 In addition, an NYSE BQT subscriber would need to pay for the applicable Professional or Non-Professional User Fees for the underlying market data products, as applicable.
-19
+head to head with the Nasdaq Basic 10 and Cboe One Feed 11 market data products.
+Similar to those market data products, NYSE BQT, which was established in 2014,12 consists of certain elements from the NYSE BBO and NYSE Trades market data products as well as from market data products from the Exchange's affiliates, NYSE Arca, NYSE American, NYSE National, Inc. ("NYSE National"),13 and NYSE Chicago, Inc. ("NYSE Chicago").14 Similar to both Nasdag Basic and the Choe One Feed, NYSE BQT provides investors with a unified view of comprehensive last sale and BBO data in all Tape A, B, and C securities that trade on the Exchange, NYSE Arca, NYSE American, NYSE National, and NYSE Chicago.
+Also similar to Nasdaq Basic and the Cboe One Feed, NYSE BQT is not intended to be used for purposes of making orderrouting or trading decisions, but rather provides indicative prices for Tape A, B, and C securities.
+15

+The Exchange currently charges an access fee of \$250 per month for NYSE BQT, and, as provided for in footnote 5 to the Fee Schedule, to subscribe to NYSE BQT, subscribers must also subscribe to, and pay applicable fees for NYSE BBO, NYSE Trades, NYSE Arca BBO, NYSE Arca Trades, NYSE American BBO, NYSE American Trades, NYSE National BBO, NYSE National Trades, NYSE Chicago BBO, and NYSE Chicago Trades.
+Thus, the charges for NYSE BQT are the \$250 access fee for

+NYSE BQT, plus a \$1,500 access fee for each of NYSE BBO and NYSE Trades, plus a \$750 access fee for each of NYSE Arca BBO and NYSE Arca trades, plus a \$750 access fee for each of NYSE American BBO and NYSE American Trades, for a total of \$6,250 (\$250 + \$3,000 + \$1,500 + \$1,500).
+In addition, an NYSE BQT subscriber would need to pay for the applicable Professional or Non-Professional User Fees for the underlying market data products, as applicable.